TypeStrong/ts-loader/CONTRIBUTING.md

 console output. stdout should go in `output.txt` and stderr should go in `err.txt`.

+If you would like to run just a single test then supply the name of it like so:

+`npm test -- --single-test declarationOutput`

+### Regenerating test data

 As a convenience it is possible to regenerate the expected output from the actual output.
 This is useful when creating new tests and also when making a change that affects multiple existing tests.
+To run use:

-To run use `npm test -- --save-output`.
+`npm test -- --save-output`.

 Note that all tests will automatically pass when using this feature.
 You should double check the generated files to make sure the output is indeed correct.

+If you would like to regenerate a single test then combine `--save-output` with `--single-test` like so:

+`npm test -- --save-output --single-test declarationOutput`

 The test harness additionally supports watch mode since that is such an integral part of webpack.
 The initial state is as described above.
 After the